SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/General_database/Cassandra_database/Configuring_a_Cassandra_database_on_a_remote_cluster.md

 uid: Configuring_a_Cassandra_database_on_a_remote_cluster
 ---

-# Configuring a Cassandra database on a remote cluster
+# Installing and configuring Cassandra on a Windows machine

-Different setups are possible where the Cassandra general database runs entirely on one or more external nodes (see [Supported data storage architectures](https://community.dataminer.services/supported-system-data-storage-architectures/)).
+Different setups are possible where the Cassandra general database runs entirely on one or more external Windows nodes (see [Supported data storage architectures](https://community.dataminer.services/supported-system-data-storage-architectures/)).
 However, these require an advanced procedure with manual adjustments of the Cassandra settings.

+> [!IMPORTANT]
+> Cassandra 4.0 no longer supports Windows.
+As such, we recommend installing Cassandra on Linux instead in order to be able to use the latest Cassandra version.
+See [Installing Cassandra on a Linux machine](xref:Installing_Cassandra).

 > [!NOTE]
 >